hackylabs/deep-redact/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Include, as small and accurately as possible, your `DeepRedact` instance with full config object and a value to be redacted (DUMMY DATA ONLY - DO NOT PASTE UNREDACTED DATA HERE)
+Include, as small and accurately as possible, your `DeepRedact` instance with full config object and a value to be redacted (DUMMY DATA ONLY - DO NOT PASTE RAW PRODUCTION DATA HERE)

 **Expected behavior**
 A clear and concise description of what you expected to happen.